-The Kaw Councils 2013 educational program series will be presented on Sundays at 2 pm at the Kaw Mission Historic Site in Council Grove.
-Four presentations follow the theme The Civil War: Kansas People and Places.
+The Kaw Councils 2014 educational program series will be presented on Sundays at 2 pm at the Kaw Mission Historic Site in Council Grove.
+Six presentations follow the theme The Plains Indians of Kansas.

-The Friends of Kaw Heritage, Inc. (FKH), the Kansas Historical Society and the Kansas Humanity Council sponsor Kaw Councils 2013.
+The Friends of Kaw Heritage, Inc. (FKH) and the Kansas Historical Society sponsor Kaw Councils 2014.

 Free refreshments compliments of FKH.
 Open to the public.
 Regular admission fee of $3 for adults and $1 for children applies.
 For information, contact the mission or call 620-767-5410.